Welcome to Blind Sailing International

 Visually Impaired Fleet Racing:

-Sailing takes place in three fleets this allows; Totally blind helms to race against each other, while those with poor partial sight race each other and those with more partial sight to compete against one another.
+Sailing takes place in three fleets which allows for totally blind helms to race against each other, while those with poor partial sight race each other and those with more partial sight to compete against one another.
 Racing in integrated teams provides the necessary communication between crew members to ensure that competition is as close and tactical as with any other racing fleet.
 Normal rules of racing apply.

 The Homerus Organisation developed autonomous match racing for blind and partially sighted sailors.